fwaxin/ootr-app/data/wiki/lightShuffle.md

 Token Rewards from gold skultullas in dungeons are shuffled into the pool.

-## Starting Age: Random
+## Starting Age: Child

-The seed can start as child or as Adult.
-Usually, you can have this information in the file selection inventory by checking the Master Sword icon.
+You start the seed as Child.

 ## Randomize Overworld Spawns